aazuspan/sankee/README.md

 ### Datasets

-Datasets in `sankee` define how classified image values are labeled and colored when plotting (eg. a value of 42 in an NLCD 2016 image should be labeled "Evergeen forest" and colored <span style="color:green">green</span>). `label` and `palette` arguments for `sankee` functions can be manually provided as dictionaries where pixel values are keys and labels and colors are values.
+Datasets in `sankee` define how classified image values are labeled and colored when plotting (eg. a value of 42 in an NLCD 2016 image should be labeled "Evergeen forest" and colored green). `label` and `palette` arguments for `sankee` functions can be manually provided as dictionaries where pixel values are keys and labels and colors are values.
 Every value in the image __must__ have a corresponding color and label.
 Datasets also define the `band` name in the image in which classified values are found.

 Any classified image can be visualized by manually defining a band, palette, and label.
 However, premade datasets are included for convenience in the `sankee.datasets` module.
 To access a dataset, use its name, such as `sankee.datasets.NLCD2016`.
 To get a list of all dataset names, run `sankee.datasets.names()`.
 Datasets can also be accessed using `sankee.datasets.get()` which returns a list of `Dataset` objects that can be selecting by indexing.